-If all conditions for consideration are met, candidate measures are evaluated for their suitability based on four sets of standardized criteria in the following order: Importance to Measure and Report, Scientific Acceptability of Measure Properties, Usability, and Feasibility.
-Not all acceptable measures will be equally strong among each set of criteria.
+If all conditions for consideration are met, measures are evaluated for their suitability based on standardized criteria in the following order: Importance to Measure and Report, Scientific Acceptability of Measure Properties, Feasibility, Usability and Use, and Related and Competing Measures.
+Not all acceptable measures will be equally strong on each set of criteria.
 The assessment of each criterion is a matter of degree.
-However, if a measure is not judged to have met minimum requirements for Importance to Measure and Report or Scientific Acceptability of Measure Properties, it cannot be recommended for endorsement and will not be evaluated against the remaining criteria.
+However, if a measure is not judged to have met minimum requirements for Importance to Measure and Report or Scientific Acceptability.